 - 3-5 years professional experience in organizing legal support, community organizing, or similar experience providing support for social movements;

-- Ability to work collaboratively both in person and remotely, share responsibilities, and support and acknowledge colleagues’ contributions; experience with collaborative workplaces and consensus-based decision making a plus;
+- Ability to work collaboratively, share responsibilities, and support and acknowledge colleagues’ contributions; experience with collaborative workplaces and consensus-based decision making a plus;

 - Ability to think strategically and identify mass defense-related opportunities and challenges;